 - What needs to happen here today so that you can say that it is worth your time?

 - What’s changed since you first realized this is a challenge?

 - Share when, where, how, and who is involved?

 - What are you doing when this problem is absent or less severe?

 - Suppose there is a miracle overnight that solves the problem or challenges you brought into this session.
 How will you start to discover the following day that the miracle has happened?

 - It is one week from now, and I am visiting you; what will be the 1st observable change that makes me realize you have made progress?

 - Where are you on a scale of 1 – 10?
 Ten means that you have reached your goal entirely, and 1 means the opposite.

-- On a scale of 1 – 10 where 10 means you’ve gotten to the point where you can stop worrying, and 1 means the opposite, where are you when you notice progress?
+- On a scale of 1 – 10, where 10 means you’ve reached the point where you can stop worrying, and 1 represents the opposite, where are you when you notice progress?

 - What are you already doing well, that is keeping you at that level?